Grizzelbee/ioBroker.dysonairpurifier/README.md

 If you have better information on a failure don't hesitate to report it to me to improve the adapter.
 All states report whether there is a failure or not. `True` means a failure, `false` means "No failure".

+### Poll Intervall
+- Starting with v3.2.2 a poll intervall of 0 definitely disables polling.
+It may have worked before due to mathematics - but not for sure and with unknown side effects.
+This is nice to know because the devices usually send (at least mine do) their state by themself when it changes.
+Using this setting helps reducing your network traffic by stopping unnecessary polling.

 ### Known issues

 - No automatic IP detection of devices